 Some people have a never-ending passion for learning and Sam is undoubtedly one of them.
-Currently, Sam is studying for a primary school teaching degree while also tutoring on average six students per week.
-Even with his hectic schedule, Sam has always makes himself available to take on new students.
+Averaging six students per week for over a year now, Sam is currently studying for a primary school teaching degree.
+Even with his busy schedule, Sam has always made himself available to take on new students.

-A naturally gifted teacher, parents are always sending in glowing feedback about Sam’s unique teaching style.
-Sam is known to be extremely calm, patient, and unobtrusive when tutoring his students.
+A naturally gifted teacher, parents constantly send in glowing feedback about Sam’s unique instructional style.
+Sam is known to be extremely calm, patient, and unobtrusive when tutoring.
 For these reasons, even the most struggling students feel at ease around him.

-“My 10 year old daughter was really struggling with her confidence in school for math, English, and science, to the point where she wouldn't even attempt to answer questions or complete tasks,” says the mother of one of Sam’s students.
-“Since Sam started tutoring her, her teachers have reported a completely new found confidence.
-Now, she gets excited to take on challenges,” she smiles.
+“My 10 year old daughter was really struggling with her confidence in school for math, English, and science, to the point where she wouldn’t even attempt to answer questions or complete tasks,” says the mother of one of Sam’s students.
+“Since tutoring with Sam, her teachers have reported a completely new found confidence.
+Now, she is actually excited to take on the challenge,” she smiles.
 “We are very grateful for the work Sam has done.
-He really seemed to understand my daughter’s learning style and the way in which she learned best.”
+He really seemed to understand my daughter’s learning style and how she picked things up.”

-We know that everyone learns differently, and the best tutors are able to adapt their instructional style to each individual student’s strengths and weaknesses.
-Sam excels at this and embodies why one of our core goals is to make sure students and tutors are appropriately matched.
+Everyone learns differently, and the most effective tutors are able to adapt their instructional style to each individual student’s strengths and weaknesses.
+Sam is an expert at this and embodies why one of Tutor Doctor’s core goals is to make sure students and instructors are appropriately matched.

-“The matching process that happens between students and tutors is one of the best things about working with Tutor Doctor.
-It eliminates any common issues that can come up when parents select a tutor on their own,” says Sam.
-“Depending on the needs of the student, Tutor Doctor matches them with a great tutor.
-It’s a really is a worthwhile learning strategy.”
+“I would say the matching process that occurs between students and tutors is one of the best things about Tutor Doctor.
+It eliminates any of the common issues that arise when parents blindly select a tutor,” says Sam.
+“Depending on the needs of each student, Tutor Doctor matches them with a great tutor.
+It’s a truly worthwhile learning strategy.”

-Sam is currently studying for a Bachelor’s degree in Education.
-While his lectures are challenging, it’s clear that Sam was born to teach.
+Sam is currently pursuing a Bachelor’s degree in Education.
+While his classes are challenging, it’s clear that Sam was born to be a teacher.